Breast lift

 A gauze dressing (bandage) will be wrapped around your breasts and chest.
 Or, you will wear a surgical bra.
 Wear the surgical bra or a soft supportive bra for as long as your surgeon tells you to.
 This will likely be for several weeks.

 Drainage tubes may be attached to your breasts.
-These will be removed in the office within a few days.
+These will be removed in the surgeon's office within a few days.

 Your pain should decrease in a few weeks.
 Ask your surgeon if you can take acetaminophen (Tylenol) or ibuprofen (Advil) to help with pain instead of a narcotic medicine.
 If you do use a narcotic medicine, be sure to take it with food and plenty of water.
-Do not apply ice or heat to your breasts unless your doctor has told you that is OK.
+Do not apply ice or heat to your breasts unless your surgeon has told you that is OK.

 Ask your surgeon when it is OK to shower or bathe.